 Bring The Outdoors In, With A Living Wall

 House plants boost mood, focus and creativity.
 They also clean the air and increase oxygen, which is always welcome in smoggy, sometimes smoky So-Cal.
-Maybe you should consider incorporating a living wall in your new home?
-This is wall art made out of living plants, also sometimes called a vertical garden.
+You should consider incorporating a living wall in your new home.
+This wall art is made out of living plants, sometimes called a vertical garden.
 Living walls add a fantastic vitality and energy to an office, family room, or bedroom.

 Landscape With Edibles

 Southern California’s growing season lasts year-round.
 Use your landscape wisely, and you can eat hyper-local—from your own garden!
 Herbs, greens, and fruiting plants are beautiful and can be grown in limited space.
 Well-designed raised beds on your decks and landscaped edibles on your patios can yield a steady supply of fresh produce.